turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

       + Using an adequately funded account
 ```

-The information and ABI of the deployed contract are present in the `src//build/contract` directory as `Election.json`.
+The information and ABI of the deployed contract are present in the `src/build/contract` directory as `Election.json`.
 Information like contract address, network info etc. could be found here.

-### **Building user interface for interacting with the blockchain**
+## **Building the user interface (UI)**

 * We have already set up our `React` project directory.
 Main files for the client-side to interact with blockchain is present in the `src` folder.

-* So go to the `src` directory using the command `cd src`

 * First, we will make few functions to connect our browser with the Avalanche network.
 These functions will be kept in a separate file named `BlockchainUtil.js`.

-So make a file `BlockchainUtil.js` inside the `src` directory and put the following code inside it.
+* Create the file `BlockchainUtil.js` inside of the project `src` directory and paste the following code:

 ```javascript
 import React from 'react';